olivroy/reuseme/tests/testthat/_snaps/rename-files.md

       x Renamed file to 'data/my-roads.csv' by force.
 Be careful. i Call `reuseme::check_referenced_files()` to see if there are dead links in dir.

+# rename_files2(): doesn't check for references if file name is short

+    Code
+      rename_files2("R/a.R", "R/b.R")
+    Message
+      v Renamed file to 'R/b.R' without issue. i Call `reuseme::check_referenced_files()` to see if there are dead links in dir.